-A worker may be entitled to benefits/services if the worker suffers a work-related injury/disease and the worker loses time from work, has a loss of wages/earnings, or has a permanent disability/ impairment.
+A worker may be entitled to benefits/services if they suffer a work-related injury/disease and lose time from work, have a loss of wages/earnings, or have a permanent disability/impairment.

 The purpose of this policy is to outline when a claim is considered to be a "lost time" claim and the benefits and services a worker may be entitled to in a lost time claim.

 A "lost time" claim is created when a worker suffers a work-related injury/disease which results in: